 “Speed and heat control.
 That’s the key.
 The faster, the better, but when the pot is too hot, you will burn your egg.
 The Tamago needs to be free from burnt brown spots,” Toru said, as he moved the pan up and down, side to side to spread the mix evenly in the pan.

-Rhythmically, Toru poured egg mix into the pan, flipped it, rolling the egg in layers, then poured more egg mix, rolling it again.
+Rhythmically, Toru poured egg mix into the pan, flipped it, rolled the egg in layers, then poured more egg mix, rolling it again.
 The egg started to harden, forming into a round like an omelet.
 It reminded me of other sushi chefs making nigiri at a sushi bar, resembling a choreographed dance.

 "At this point, the inside of the egg is not completely cooked," Toru said.
-"We want to keep it half cooked, so it stays nice and juicy."
+"We want to keep it half-cooked, so it stays nice and juicy."

 Pour, roll, and repeat.
-Toru must have done it six or seven times, until the whole egg became the same depth as the pan.
+Toru must have done it six or seven times until the whole egg became the same depth as the pan.

 "It’s looking good.
 We are done," Toru reached out for a plate and placed on it the finished, steaming hot, juicy Tamago.